NativeScript/docs-v7/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-events.md

 page_title: RadAutoCompleteTextView Events | Progress NativeScript UI Documentation
 description: This page is dedicated to the events provided by the RadAutoCompleteTextView control.
 slug: autocomplete-events
-tags: radautocompletetextview, events
+tags: radautocompletetextview, events, autocompletetextview, nativescript, professional, ui
 position: 5
 publish: true
 ---

-# RadAutoCompleteTextView: Events
+# RadAutoCompleteTextView Events
 In this article you are going to learn about the **RadAutoCompleteTextView's** events.
 The event are designed to notify you whenever a particular action, in the workflow of the control, has happened.
 They are quite useful when it comes to executing logic based on the **RadAutoCompleteTextView's** state.

-## Available events
+## Available Events
 The **RadAutoCompleteTextView** control exposes these events:

 * `tokenAdded` - triggered whenever a token is added.